wp-plugins/xili-language/readme.txt

 = Additional infos =

 1. Before using your own theme, to understand how xili-language works, install the example child theme of Twentyten Twelve shown in this commented [demo site](http://2012.wpmu.xilione.com).
-2. Child of TwentyTen, Twenty Eleven, Twentyten Twelve themes include a navigation menu - [downloadable here](http://2012.wpmu.xilione.com/download/) -.
-In xili-language settings it is possible to insert automatically languages menu in the menu previously set by you.
+2. Child of TwentyTen, Twenty Eleven, Twentyten Twelve themes include a navigation menu - [see links in FAQ](http://wordpress.org/plugins/xili-language/faq/) -.
+In xili-language settings, it is possible to insert automatically languages menu in the menu previously set by you.
 3. If you are webmaster and want to add lot of personalizations in your theme, read source and visit [expert's corner](http://dev.xiligroup.com/?cat=480&lang=en_us).

 = Browser detection for visitors or authors =